-As a reflection of its motto, “It’s Not Just the cars, It’s the People,” the CVR Board has approved a basic mission to give back to our community, by making financial contributions and giving our time to the following charities and causes.
-Currently, we are actively supporting two organizations.
+As a reflection of its motto, “It’s Not Just the Cars, It’s the People,” the CVR Board has approved a basic mission to give back to our communities, by making financial contributions and giving our time to the following charities and causes.

 - May 13: DE held a food drive to support the Corner Food Pantry, Lakeville, CT

 - Aug 5: Food drive to benefit the Corner Food Pantry in Lakeville.

 - Octo 14: Pet food and kitty litter collection at the People’s Choice Concours supporting Protectors of Animals